junqing-zhang/junqing-zhang.github.io/_posts/2019-12-15-blog-post-lora-lorawan.md

 LoRaWAN is not the only MAC protocol for LoRa.
 Symphony Link is also available.
 A difference between Symphony Link and LoRaWAN can be found [here](https://www.link-labs.com/whitepaper-symphony-link-vs-lorawan?hsCtaTracking=e10ced9e-aeca-4846-938a-7332bcf2e515%7C016f5d73-fc31-4196-835a-1f573372d5bb){:target="_blank"}

 ## Standard
-The first LoRaWAN specification was published on January 2015 ([download link](https://lora-alliance.org/sites/default/files/2018-05/2015_-_lorawan_specification_1r0_611_1.pdf)) and the lastest LoRaWAN specifications is LoRaWAN® Specification v1.0.3 (July 2018) [download link](https://lora-alliance.org/lorawan-for-developers){:target="_blank"}.
+The first LoRaWAN specification was published on January 2015 ([download link](https://lora-alliance.org/sites/default/files/2018-05/2015_-_lorawan_specification_1r0_611_1.pdf)) and the latest LoRaWAN specifications is LoRaWAN® Specification v1.0.3 (July 2018) [download link](https://lora-alliance.org/lorawan-for-developers){:target="_blank"}.

-Many LoRaWAN protocol implementations may not support the lastest version.
+Many LoRaWAN protocol implementations may not support the latest version.
 For example, [pycom devices only support LoRaWAN 1.0.2](https://docs.pycom.io/firmwareapi/pycom/network/lora.html).
 The previous versions of LoRaWAN specifications  can be accessed from [https://lora-alliance.org/resource-hub](https://lora-alliance.org/resource-hub)

 ## Tutorial